JnCrMx/discord-game-sdk4j/README.md

 | [Storage](https://discord.com/developers/docs/game-sdk/storage)             | :x: not implemented :broken_heart:                      |                                                                                                                                          |
 | [Store](https://discord.com/developers/docs/game-sdk/store)                 | :x: not implemented :broken_heart:                      |                                                                                                                                          |
 | [Users](https://discord.com/developers/docs/game-sdk/users)                 | :white_check_mark: partially implemented                | none yet :cry: (see [``userTest()``](src/test/java/de/jcm/discordgamesdk/DiscordTest.java#L216) for now)                                 |

-I will try to work on features that are not implemented yet soon, but the remaining ones are quite difficult to test, so I don't know how much progress I can make on them.

 ## Installation